Bars to Returning to the United States

 In addition to the three- and ten-year bars, you or your loved one may be barred from returning to the U.S. in the event of prior removal, fraud or misrepresentation, or a criminal conviction.
 In certain cases, a permanent ban may be placed on an individual.
 This includes instances in which a person attempts to return to the U.S. before his or her bar is lifted or when a person is found guilty of certain crimes.

-Reach out to Robert Brown LLC today to schedule a case evaluation with our legal team.
+Reach out to Brown Immigration Law today to schedule a case evaluation with our legal team.
 Call (248) 232-2559 to make an appointment.